A day trip to the Blue Mountains, Sydney: Wentworth Falls and Empress Falls

 You’ll be pleased to know that it couldn’t be more straight forward.
 Get yourself to Central Station and hop on the 1hour 50 minute train straight through to Wentworth Falls.

-Trains depart around every half an hour and your ticket will have you a space on the double decker, air conditioned train.
-There’s also toilets.
-There’s no WIFI but you can enjoy the transition from city to vast amounts of green.
+Trains depart every half an hour and your ticket will have you a space on the double decker, air conditioned train.
+There are also toilets.
+There’s no WiFi (although this might have changed since I last went – let me know!) but you can look out the window and enjoy the transition from city to vast amounts of green.

 What to pack: